devonfw-tutorials/katacoda-scenarios-dev/72_WIP--tutorial-compiler-tutorial_tutorial-compiler/step6.md

-It&#39;s time to add some content to the tutorial.
-You can find the syntax are tutorial is written in on https://github.com/devonfw-tutorials/tutorials/wiki/Development.
+The syntax in which the tutorial is written can be found at https://github.com/devonfw-tutorials/tutorials/wiki/Development.

 At first we will add a title to the first line of the file.